-With the recent success of the new folders feature, here's a usage pattern that lots of customers have adopted to handle releases.
-In essence, this pattern avoids using Templates and instead uses the previous release as an on-the-fly template for the new one:
+ith the recent success of the new folders feature, here's a usage pattern that lots of customers have adopted to handle releases.
+In essence, this pattern avoids using Templates and instead uses the previous release as an on-the-fly template for the new one.
+You can also copy just single scripts, but making a copy of a whole folder will make copies of all of its contained scripts – a very efficient way to prepare for your next release in just one click.

 Duplicate the previous release